mai-elsayed20/university-database-management-system/README.md

 University Database Management System

-This project was developed using Oracle SQL
+This project was developed using Oracle SQL.

-The system stores and manages information about students, instructors, faculties, majors, courses, sections, and transcripts
+The system stores and manages information about students, instructors, faculties, majors, courses, sections, and transcripts.

 What was implemented